ValveSoftware/ArtifactDeckCode/README.md

 information for the set.
 Current supported sets are 00 and 01.
 You will need both to make get all currently available card.

-First do a call to https://playartifact.com/cardset/\<setid\>/.
-You will receieve a response similar to the one below.
+First do a call to https://playartifact.com/cardset/setid/.  where setid is 00 or 01 You will receieve a response similar to the one below.

 ```